AU-dev/React-Boilerplate/README.md

 ### Folder Structure

 All the source code will be inside **src** directory.
 Inside src, there is client and server directory.
 All the frontend code (react, css, js and any other assets) will be in client directory.
+Subpages go in the pages folder folder, images in the images folder, and React components such as a Header or Footer go in the components folder.
-Backend Node.js/Express code will be in the server directory.
+**Backend Node.js/Express code will be in the server directory.
+**
 ### Babel

 [Babel](https://babeljs.io/) helps us to write code in the latest version of JavaScript.
 If an environment does not support certain features natively, Babel will help us to compile those features down to a supported version.
 It also helps us to convert JSX to Javascript.